ml-energy/benchmark/LEADERBOARD.md

 ## Upcoming

-- Compare against more optimized inference runtimes, like TensorRT.
+- Compare energy numbers against more optimized inference runtimes, like TensorRT.
+- More GPU types
-- Other GPUs
+- More models
 - Other model/sampling parameters
-- More models
-- Model quality evaluation numbers (e.g., AI2 Reasoning Challenge, HellaSwag)

 # License